AnoushaBaig/Hackhathon-Book/Ai-Robotics-Book/README.md

-# AI Robotics Book
+# Physical-AI-Humanoid Robots

-Welcome to the AI Robotics Book - a comprehensive guide to the intersection of artificial intelligence and robotics.
+Welcome to the Physical-AI-Humanoid Robots - a comprehensive guide to the intersection of artificial intelligence and humanoid robotics.
 This Docusaurus-powered website provides in-depth coverage of AI robotics concepts, applications, and implementation.

 ## About This Book